snrnats/doc-centre/docfx_project/pro/api/shipments/adding_paperless_documents.md

 Optionally, the request body can also include:

 * An `expiration` property indicating the date and time that the document expires.
 * A `usage` property indicating the document's intended usage.
 If provided, this property must contain a valid PRO `paperless_document_usage` value.
 See the Shipments data contract for a list of valid document usages.
-If this property is not provided the PRO defaults to a usage of `electronic_trade` for the document.
+If this property is not provided then PRO defaults to a usage of `electronic_trade` for the document.

-> [!NOTE]
-> It is only possible to add a paperless document to a shipment prior to allocation (i.e. when the shipment is in a state of either `unallocated` or `allocation_failed`).
-If you attempt to add a paperless document to an allocated shipment then PRO returns an error.

-Once it has received the request, PRO attached the document to the specified shipment and returns a unique `reference` for the paperless document.
+Once it has received the request, PRO attaches the document to the specified shipment and returns a unique `reference` for the paperless document.

 ### Example Add Paperless Document Call